vtshen/STAT4705/README.md

   - start the multinomial distribution
 - 11/8 Wed
 	- Quiz3
-	- StudentsDiscussionHWs
+	- StudentsDiscussionHWs on 11/13 Monday
 	  - https://docs.google.com/a/vt.edu/spreadsheets/d/1fBFgir_-TVG9KJ6wRnfvQagSOoyBq1fFHnWQAzpZotk/edit?usp=sharing
-	  - Bonus +0.25 for sharing the answer
+	  - Bonus +0.25 for taking time to share your method how to solve the problem
 	- Start the exponential distribution
   - Post HW5, due 11/27
 - 11/10 Fri